ByteSizedMarius/go-fritzbox-api/README.md

 maintained alternatives, not because I'm necessarily proud of its implementation.
 Code quality is not great, especially older code.
 There are no tests, because what I would really like to test (whether what I'm sending the FritzBox is still correct, for example after a FritzOS-Update) is very difficult to implement.
-For example, for Testing if changing the Name for a Device works, I would have to get some Device, change the Name, check if it works, then change it back, without breaking anything in my internal Network.
-Doing this in a way that would allow other people to also execute these Tests is even more difficult.
+For example, for Testing if changing the Name for a Device works, I would have to get some Device, change the Name, check if it worked, then change it back, without breaking anything in my internal Network.
+Doing this in a way that would also allow other people to execute these Tests is even more difficult.

 ### Types of API-Endpoints